 Vivo X50 Pro+

 LG Wing 5G

 Black Shark 3 Pro

 Huawei Mate 40 Pro

 Which phones support 5G?

 In this article, we have listed all 5G phones highlighting their key features and specification.

-Indian telecom operators won’t be offering 5G services anytime in 2020 or early 2021.
-Still, if you are buying a phone keeping more than 3 years of horizon in mind, you should consider buying a 5G phone.
+Indian telecom operators won’t be offering 5G services anytime soon.
+We don’t recommend it as a must-have feature.
+Still, if you are buying a phone keeping more than 3 years of the horizon in mind, you should consider buying a 5G phone.